ROCm/rocm-install-on-linux/docs/install/3rd-party/dgl-install.rst

 - :ref:`Use the prebuilt Docker image <using-docker-with-DGL-pre-installed>` **(recommended)**
 - :ref:`Use a wheels package <using-wheels-package>`
-- :ref:`build your own docker image <using-pytorch-rocm-docker-image>`
+- :ref:`Build your own docker image <using-pytorch-rocm-docker-image>`